thinkshout/thinkshout/blog/_posts/2018-05-15-Making-GDPR-Preparations.md

 Most of these notices are related to the European Union’s General Data Protection Regulations (GDPR) that are going into effect later this month on **May 25, 2018.**

-To be clear, **we at ThinkShout are not lawyers** and we strongly encourage our clients and anyone collecting user information in some way shape or form to seek legal counsel for your own specific obligations related to the GDPR.
+To be clear, **we at ThinkShout are not lawyers** and we strongly encourage our clients and anyone collecting user information in some way, shape, or form to seek legal counsel for your own specific obligations related to the GDPR.
 Here’s how we’re viewing the regulations and what actions we are taking at ThinkShout.

 ### The big picture

 The regulations apply specifically to organizations that collect or process data associated with EU citizens.
 The overall intent is to give EU citizens control over how their own data is collected and used.
 The stick that’s being wielded to enforce the regulations is the possibility of fines of up to €20 million or 4% of an organization’s global annual revenue (whichever is greater).
 Charitable organizations are not exempted from these penalties, however it’s likely that the steep fines will be for recurring or significant privacy issues and that the focus will be on fixing any issues that are discovered.
 There are questions about enforceability (particularly in the USA) that will likely need to be settled in court, but many of the regulations reflect smart privacy practices regardless of the penalties.
 All the chatter and hand wringing about the GDPR has led to a fast growing industry of businesses offering compliance audits, consulting and technical solutions to the regulations.
 Some of the vendors offering these services are legitimate, while many are simply designed to sell products or services based on embellished fears.

 [The principles of the GDPR](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/principles/) can be broadly summed up as protecting personal data by allowing individuals to choose what data they allow to be collected, how that data is used or processed, and gives them control over that data even after it’s been collected.
 The UK’s Information Commissioner’s Office provides an easy to read [guide to the GDPR](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/) that goes into detail on the various provisions while the EU provides a [more graphical explanation](http://ec.europa.eu/justice/smedataprotect/index_en.htm).
+That last link might be more palatable for the visual learners reading this.

 ![EU Graphic Explanation of GDPR](/assets/images/blog/GDPR-Data.png) {:.center}
+<span class="caption"><i class="fa fa-caret-up"></i>Portion of the EU's graphical explanation of GDPR - full explanation can be found [here](http://ec.europa.eu/justice/smedataprotect/index_en.htm).</span>

 ### Does the GDPR apply to you and your users?